Centiq/sap-hana/documentation/ansible/system-design-deployment/app/prepare-bom.md

 1. :hand: The `SAPCAR` utility will need to be added separately, because even though it is in the SAP Download Basket, it will not be present in the spreadsheet. :information_source: The `version` property is optional.

-1. Using Microsoft Excel, open the download basket spreadsheet

    ```text
       - name:     SAPCAR
         version:  7.21
         archive:  SAPCAR_1320-80000935.EXE
    ```

+1. Using Microsoft Excel, open the download basket spreadsheet.

-1. Using your editor, transcribe the Description and Technical Name as `- name` and `archive` respectively into your `bom.yml` file.
+1. Using your editor, transcribe the Description and Technical Name from the spreasheet as `- name` and `archive` respectively into your `bom.yml` file.
 Do this for the *whole file* under a `media` section as indicated in the example. :information_source: The `version` property is optional.

    ![SAP Download Basket Spreadsheet](../images/sap-xls-download-basket.png)